Parsa-jalilifar/Shine-Boutique/README.md

+# Shine Boutique
-This is a eccomerse website that allows people to add the desired items to shipping cart and manipulate the quantity of them and finally checkout them to an address.
-Users can be either logedin or logout to finish their shoping.
-To make This website django micro framework is used.
-The website is hosted on heroku and it is using a postgresql for its database.
+This is a eccomerse website that allows people to add the desired items from store to the shipping cart and manipulate the quantity of them.
+Finally, Users are able to checkout items in cart to an address.
+Users can be anonymous to fish their orders.
+To make This website, django micro framework is used.
+The website is hosted on heroku and it is using a postgresql databse for recording data.

+### Link to the website